amadeovezz/nlp/base/notes.md

 - Choose an encoder
 - Encode text
 - Select context window $c$ (number of tokens)
-- Build the data set:
+- Build train/validation datasets:
-    - Create vectors of dimension $c$, for each character position in the data sets.
+    - For each character in the dataset, create vectors of dimension $c$.
-- Grab $n$ vectors from training data (this is our stochastic mini-batch)
+- Grab $n$ vectors our training data (this is our stochastic mini-batch)
     - Now we have our input ready for our forward pass: $n$ by $c$ matrix

 ### Example